ToJans/tojans.me.dev/source/_posts/2013-07-28-event-sourcing-for-the-rest-of-us.markdown

     }
 }
 ```

+> Note that events are _always in the past tense_, i.e. events are a log entry of state transitions/something that has happened.
+As such a handler executing an event should not contain any problem logic at all, the only thing the handler should do is persist the state.

 As you can imagine, having a semantic/event log makes a world of difference, as it is very explicit; there is no need to figure out the intent of the transitions as opposed to the transaction log.